Nepali Spell Checker Documentation

 This section provides an overview of the Nepali Spell Checker app with a description of major features and documentation of its main functionalities.Contents

-Nepali Spell Checker makes it easy to spell-check in Nepali by utilizing data from the official Nepali dictionary and incorporating Nepali grammar rules.
+Nepali Spell Checker makes it easy to spell-check in Nepali by providing relevant and accurate suggestions.
 Potential misspelled words that are not found in the dictionary are presented with relevant suggestions (powered by a comprehensive set of Nepali words and phrases.)

-To spell-check your text, paste Nepali text into the editor box and click the "Check Spelling" button.
-Nepali Spell Checker will analyze your text and if it finds a misspelled term, either a word or a phrase, it will provide you with suggestions for the misspelled term.
-You can, then, either replace the misspelled term with a suggestion from the list of suggestions or ignore the suggestions and not make the change.
+To spell-check, paste your Nepali document into the editor and click the "Check Spelling" button.
+Nepali Spell Checker will analyze your document and if it finds a misspelled term, either a word or a phrase, it will provide you with relevant suggestions.
+You can, then, either correct the misspelled term with one of the suggestions or ignore the suggestions and not make the change, or you can enter your own custom replacement for the term.
+You can either let the spell checker go through the misspelled terms sequentially or you can select any misspelled term in the document and resume spell-checking from that term.

 How suggestions are made